DamienBell/angularui/readme.md

 ## Getting Started

-1. Fork the project from Github into a new folder
+1. Fork the project from Github into a new folder and set up a new Github project to track your changes:

+`
+git clone git@github.com:xoxco/starterkit.git my_project/
+cs my_project/
+git remote rename origin starterkit git remote add origin <URL_TO_NEW_GITHUB_PROJECT>
+`

 2. Run `npm install`
 3. Run `bower install`
 4. Run `grunt`